 Oracle APEX makes use of something called REST Data Services to access data from external sources.
 A remote data source, such as data you store on SQL Server can be used as the source for data reports and visualizations.

 Through Data Synchronization, as you change data in the source system, the changes are automatically retrieved by Oracle APEX.
-All of the reports and visualizations you create in APEX reflected the latest state of data in the defined remote data source.
+All of the reports and visualizations you create in APEX reflect the latest state of data in the defined remote data source.

 Making use of remote data within APEX usually requires very little coding, if any at all.
 Developers are provided with wizards walking them through the process.
 Local tables to store the remote data are automatically created and maintained.

 Many BI solutions on the market can be easily integrated into APEX.
-You can integrate Oracle BI Publisher, Oracle Analytics, SAS (previously “Statistical Analysis System”), SAP, Power BI and many more.
+You can integrate Oracle BI Publisher, Oracle Analytics, SAS (previously “Statistical Analysis System”), SAP, Power BI, and many more.
 As long as your data can be accessed remotely, it can be used as the source of APEX application components.

 Oracle APEX can be used to leverage the unique capabilities of cubes and dimensions to create drillable reports and graphs.